usnistgov/simprocesd/docs/source/examples.md

 **[SingleMachine.py](https://github.com/usnistgov/simprocesd/blob/master/examples/SingleMachine.py)**
 - Examples of a basic setup where:
- - a source creates parts
+    - a Source creates Parts
     - then a machine processes the parts
     - and then the parts are collected by the sink
-- Source and sink are required and are used in the rest of examples as well.
+- Source and Sink are required and are used in the rest of examples as well.

 **[ConditionBasedMaintenance.py](https://github.com/usnistgov/simprocesd/blob/master/examples/ConditionBasedMaintenance.py)**
 - Setup machines that accumulate damage over time.